hacks-guide/Guide_Wii/_pages/en_US/vwii-homebrew-channel.md

 - The latest release of the [Compat Title Installer](https://hb-app.store/wiiu/CompatTitleInstaller).
 - (Optional) The [Enhanced vWii Aroma Plugin](https://hb-app.store/wiiu/evWii)

 If the evWii Aroma plugin is not installed, and a homebrew app hangs, the only way to shut off the Wii U is by pulling the power cord.
-Pulling the power cord in some cases can cause a memory corruption so it is important to have the plugin installed.
+Pulling the power cord in some cases can cause a memory corruption so it is highly recomended to have the plugin installed.
-{: .notice--info}
+{: .notice--warning}

 ### Instructions